Crossing Margins: Intersectional Users' Ethical Concerns about Software: Scope and Data

-We wrote a custom scraper using Python's Reddit API Wrapper (PRAW)~\cite{Boe_2016}.
-This scraper collected the most recent 1000 posts (or less if the subreddit did not contain that many) mentioning our app names from each intersectional subreddit.
+Due to a limitation of Reddit's API, which restricts users to retrieving only the most recent 1000 posts per subreddit, our scraper collected up to 1000 posts (or fewer if the subreddit contained less than 1000) mentioning our app names from each intersectional subreddit.
 In total, we collected 36,777 posts on June 20, 2023.
-The posts encapsulate 14 years, from 2009 to 2023, with 2021 as a median date.
+These posts span 14 years, from 2009 to 2023, with 2021 serving as the median date.